hasankocc/CallGuide/README.md

 # CallGuide
-The programme that store a compony personal information was written for company's consultation
+The programme that store a company personal information was written for company's consultation